 Those supporting the rights of men sought justification for their views in the Qur'anic verse on nushuz, commonly interpreted as 'disobedience'.
 As stated in Surah An-Nisa, 4:34: As for those from whom you fear nushuz, admonish them, then banish them to beads apart and "strike" them.'
 As Muslims brought up to believe in a just God and a just Islam, it was difficult for women to believe that God could sanction injustice, oppression, and violence towards them.
 In view of these Scriptural claims, the need to turn back to the Text had become imperative.

 By this time, membership of the group had also evolved.
 Only three of the original group remained, while the AWL President, Noor Farida, had gone on to head the Gender Unit of the Commonwealth Secretariat in London.
-New members continued to meet in Zainah's living room, and by 1989 these eight women formed the core of what was to become Sisters in Islam:
+New members continued to meet in Zainah's living room, and by 1989 these seven women formed the core of what was to become Sisters in Islam:

 The concentration of the group thus grew from a focus on law reform to encompass broader considerations of Islamic law.
 The group, now meeting weekly, began to study the Qur'an closely, looking afresh at the verses used asa source of laws discriminating against women.
 The group's area of study included hose sections of the Text used to justify domestic violence, polygamy, women's unquestioning obedience to men, the inferior position of women as witnesses, and gender inequality in general.

 - Amina Wadud, a teacher of Qur'anic Studies at the International Islamic University who would go on to publish her pioneering work, Qur'an and Woman: Rereading the Sacred Text from a Woman's PerspectiveÂ¹